 about adrenal and other testing?

-In general, we require only the hair mineral analysis, with repeated
+In general, I require only the hair mineral analysis, with repeated

 tests every six months for several years.